looker-open-source/looker_deployer/README.md

   `Shared/Public` and all sub-folders to the prod instance in the `Shared/FromDev/Public` folder.
 - `ldeploy content import --env prod --dashboards ./foo/bar/Shared/Public/Dashboard_1.json ./foo/bar/Shared/Restricted/Dashboard_2.json` <- deploys `Dashboard1` and `Dashboard2` to their respective folders in
   the prod instance
+- `ldeploy content import --env prod --folders ./dev/Users --recursive --target-folder Users` <- deploys every piece of content in `dev/Users` and all sub-folders to the prod instance in the `Users` folder
+- `ldeploy content import --env prod --folders "./dev/Embed Users" --recursive --target-folder "Embed Users"` <- deploys every piece of content in `dev/Embed Users` and all sub-folders to the prod instance in the `Embed Groups` folder
+- `ldeploy content import --env prod --folders "./dev/Embed Groups" --recursive --target-folder "Embed Groups"` <- deploys every piece of content in `dev/Embed Groups` and all sub-folders to the prod instance in the `Embed Groups` folder

 ## Board Deployment